Java Programming Day 6

 }

-• Varargs (int... numbers) allow passing a variable number of arguments.
+• Varargs (int...) allow methods to accept variable number of arguments.

 javaCopyEditpublic class VarArgsAverage {